Create a Project

 Editing an existing project

-Click the Edit button on any project row in the projects list.
+On the main Projects page, project admins use the edit control on a project card.
+In Admin → Projects, click the Edit button on any project row.
 The same form opens on the PROJECT tab.
 All fields can be changed, including the Default Access setting.
 Changes take effect immediately.